rohayanti/My-First-AI-SLR/README.md

-# My First AI SLR
+# My First AI SLR by Human Like Writing
 Certainly, here is the draft of your Systematic Literature Review paper on the topic of "Mutation Testing on Improved Entropy-based Malicious Code Detection Algorithm."

 ---